kr0st/trade_replicator/readme.txt

 or “trade_replicator_slave.mq4” into experts/scripts folder of your MT4 installation
 and compile the script.

+In case of JForex master you have to place java file containing this strategy into “Documents\JForex\Strategies” where Documents is just your Windows documents folder.
+Also for JForex master to work it needs a database driver which you should obtain from PostgreSQL site, the file is called “postgresql-9.2-1002.jdbc4.jar”, this file should be placed into “Documents\JForex\Strategies\files”.
+When this is done just compile java file from Dukascopy trading platform and start it.

 Master script is used at the signal provider side and slave version is used at the signal subscriber side.